rupesh94/Docker-CTJGP/Lab11-Docker Hub.md

 docker tag my-app:1.0 myusername/my-app:1.0
 ```

-You need to log in to Docker Hub before pushing images to Docker Hub.You will be prompted for your Docker Hub username and password
+Log in to Docker Hub before pushing images to Docker Hub.
+You will be prompted for your Docker Hub username and password
 ```
 docker login
 ```